-- Text mining access is provided to subscribers for non-commercial purposes
+- Please note that text mining access is provided to subscribers for noncommercial research purposes only.

-- Text mining output adheres to the following conditions:
+- Text mining outputs must adhere to the following conditions:

-1. Output can contain "snippets" of up to 200 characters of the original text
+- Outputs can contain "snippets" of up to 200 characters, excluding text entity matching or bibliographic metadata.

 Elsevier's updated policy is a reflection of our ongoing collaboration within the research community.
 We encourage anyone with feedback and ideas to contact us via firstname.lastname@example.org.